 Carbon nanotubes, silver, decoration, hydrazine, TEM, SEM.

-Universidad Autónoma de Nuevo León, Monterrey, Universidad Autónoma de Nuevo León, Monterrey, The University of Texas at Arlington, Arlington, Centro de Investigación en Materiales Avanzados (CIMAV), Monterrey, Centro de Investigación en Materiales Avanzados (CIMAV), Monterrey, Department of Chemistry and Nanotechnology, Tecnológico de Monterrey, Monterrey, N.L., Universidad Autónoma de Nuevo León, Monterrey
+Department of Chemical Sciences, Universidad Autonoma de Nuevo Leon, Monterrey, Department of Chemical Sciences, Universidad Autonoma de Nuevo Leon, Monterrey, Department of Chemistry and Biochemistry, The University of Texas at Arlington, Arlington, Texas 76019, Centro de Investigacion en Materiales Avanzados (CIMAV), Monterrey, Centro de Investigacion en Materiales Avanzados (CIMAV), Monterrey, Department of Chemistry and Nanotechnology, Tecnologico de Monterrey, Monterrey, N.L, Department of Chemical Sciences, Universidad Autonoma de Nuevo Leon, Monterrey